Microsoft Teams & Asana

 With this integration, your team can stay focused on their goals, projects, and tasks wherever they are.
 You will always know the status of work happening across your team.

 Define key information - This integration allows users to create an Asana task from Teams and incorporate any contextual information (such as a message).
 Users can define key information such as task name, description, due date, assignee, and/or custom fields.

 Keep up to date - Collaborators in Teams can now be updated about important context and progress from Asana as it happens.

-Reference to Asana - When a work related discussion is occurring in Teams, you can reference related Asana projects, tasks and other information easily so that your team members and discussion participants can have more context, clarity and workflow transparency so that they never feel out of the loop.
+Reference to Asana - When a work-related discussion occurs in Teams, you can reference related Asana projects, tasks, and other information easily so that your team members and discussion participants can have more context, clarity, and workflow transparency and never feel out of the loop.